A Matter of the Heart – The Patient Pro-Life Work of Touching Souls

 Written by The Rt.
 Rev. Dr. Todd Hunter.
 Bishop Hunter is the founding bishop of The Diocese of Churches for the Sake of Others and founding pastor of Holy Trinity Anglican Church in Costa Mesa, CA. He holds a Doctor of Ministry degree and serves as an adjunct professor of evangelism, leadership in contemporary culture and spiritual formation at George Fox University, Fuller Seminary, Western Seminary, Vanguard University, Azusa Pacific University and Wheaton College.
 Bishop Hunter and his wife Debbie, with two adult children, live in Costa Mesa, California.

-Tags: abortion, after abortion healing, anglican church, anglicans, end of life, march for life, Sacredness of Life, Sanctity of Life, walk for life,
+Tags: abortion, after abortion healing, anglican church, anglicans, Author: Bishop Todd Hunter, end of life, march for life, Sacredness of Life, Sanctity of Life, walk for life,